S33 (ZVV): Rolling stock

 S33 services are operated by RABe 511 units, except for weekday services to Schaffhausen which are run by Re 450 class locomotives pushing or pulling double-deck passenger carriages.

-Until 2018, the S33 services were operated by THURBO rolling stock (Stadler GTW units).
+Between 2010 and 2018, the S33 services were operated by THURBO rolling stock (Stadler GTW units).
+Before that, RABDe 510 trainsets operated this line.

 Scheduling

 The train frequency is usually hourly and the trip takes 33 minutes.
 The S33 runs hourly, but offers half-hourly services at all stations in combination with the S12 (reduced services on weekends and evenings).